satyabrata-mishra/Memories--A-Social-Media/README.md

 Write your own blog, read others blog.
-If you find a good blog, like it.
+If you find a good blog, like it and comment on it.